 Sumo wrestlers eat what is known as chankonabe.
-There is no set recipe for this uniquely Japanese stew as long as its rich in calories and protein.
-Each sumo stable has its own variety of chankonabe and it gets served twice a day.
-A wrestler will start his day training on an empty stomach and then eat large portions of this stew followed by a nap.
-Many of those who retired from the sport have opened restaurants specializing in their own unique variety of the dish.
+There is no set recipe for this uniquely Japanese stew as long as it’s rich in calories and protein.
+Each sumo stable has its own variety of chankonabe, and it gets served twice a day.
+A wrestler will start his day training on an empty stomach and then eat large portions of this stew, followed by a nap.
+Many of those who retired from the sport has opened restaurants specializing in their own unique variety of the dish.

 And if you ever get to watch a live sumo match at a stadium, you will notice that they exclusively serve a type of chicken chankonabe because it’s believed that a rikishi should always be standing on two legs like a chicken.

 The average competitor weighs around 326lbs (148kg), but many are below and above this average.
-Interestingly, the title of heaviest sumo wrestler goes to Yamamotoyama Ryuta, who weighed a staggering 584lb (265kg).
+Interestingly, the title of the heaviest sumo wrestler goes to Yamamotoyama Ryuta, who weighed a staggering 584lb (265kg).
 Yamamotoyama also held the title for being the heaviest person in Japan.

-Throwing salt onto the dohyo is a Shinto ritual which purifies the ring.
+Throwing salt onto the dohyo is a Shinto ritual that purifies the ring.
 It’s also believed to protect the wrestler from any injuries which may occur during the bout.

 Famous sumo wrestlers

-There are literally hundreds of rikishi with most of them being either Japanese or Mongolian.
-Here we will list some popular Japanese wrestlers from the past and present.
+There are hundreds of rikishi, with most of them being either Japanese or Mongolian.
+Here we will list some famous Japanese wrestlers from the past and present.

-Goeido Gotaro was born as Sawai Gotaro on April 6, 1986 in Osaka, Japan.
-He has been practicing wrestling since his first day of primary school and started competing professionally in January, 2005.
-Goeido weighs 355lb (161kg), is a member of the Sakaigawa stable and reached the top of the ranks in September, 2014.
-He is well known for his techniques which consists mostly of grappling and neck-throwing as opposed to regular pushing tactics.
+Goeido Gotaro was born as Sawai Gotaro on April 6, 1986, in Osaka, Japan.
+He has been practicing wrestling since his first day of primary school and started competing professionally in January 2005.
+Goeido weighs 355lb (161kg), is a member of the Sakaigawa stable, and reached the top of the ranks in September 2014.
+He is well known for his techniques, which consist mostly of grappling and neck-throwing as opposed to regular pushing tactics.
 He is still an active wrestler and continues to compete to this day.